Portfolio Approach Work Tools Connect

 The phrase "Clear.
 Owned.
 Followed Through." became a shared leadership standard — referenced in 1:1s, performance conversations, and team meetings beyond the training itself

-The framework now anchors how the organization hires, develops, and evaluates managers — giving L&D a seat at the table in talent strategy
+The framework now anchors how the organization hires, develops, and evaluates managers — giving Learning & OD a seat at the table in talent strategy

 Learning StrategyBuilt from survey and focus group data, not assumptions.
 The framework emerged from what people said, not what a model prescribed.Instructional DesignA 28-slide program with speaker scripts, real scenarios, and a central phrase designed to live beyond the training room.Stakeholder AlignmentEvery competency was validated with the people who would be held to it — managers, leaders, and skip-levels across the organization.